flyteorg/flyte/rfc/system/5598-deterministic-errors-distributed-training.md

 Flyte can schedule distributed training jobs leverging e.g. the [kubeflow training operator](https://github.com/kubeflow/training-operator/tree/f55a91d03f23498cdb465ac26c78566228077c51) and its `PyTorchJob`, `TFJob`, `MPIJob`, ...

-For these distributed jobs, multiple Kuberentes pods are launched.
+For these distributed jobs, multiple Kubernetes pods are launched.
 Any of these worker pods can crash, causing all other worker pods in the distributed job to fail subsequently because one worker disappeared.

 Error propagation, in Flyte, happens by the pod entrypoint uploading a file called `error.pb` to blob storage which contains (among other things) the error message and the information whether the error is retriable.